Longfleet

-Longfleet is a small district of Poole, in the Bournemouth, Christchurch and Poole district, in the ceremonial county of Dorset, England, centred on Longfleet Road.
-It is situated directly north of the town centre and lies to the east of Oakdale and to the south and west of Parkstone.
+Longfleet is a small neighbourhood of Poole, in the Bournemouth, Christchurch and Poole district of Dorset, England.
+It is centred on Longfleet Road, directly north of the town centre, south-east of Oakdale, and west of Parkstone.
+The majority land use is residential, with most housing being Victorian and Edwardian era terraces.
+It is also home to Poole Hospital.

 History

 The area of Longfleet was originally part of the Manor of Canford and mentioned in the Pipe Rolls of 1230.
 It became a parish of its own right in 1833.
 Longfleet is also the site of the Tatnam Well which used to provide water for the town of Poole.

 In the early 1870s, Longfleet was "a tything and a chapelry in Canford Magna parish [about] 1 mile NNE of Poole town and r. station; and includes part of the town and of the harbour..."
 It covered an area of 1,458 acres, 285 of which were water.
 Poole Workhouse was located in the tything, housing 102 inmates in 1861.
 There was also a manor owned by Sir J. B. Guest, Bart.
 There is a national school.